 How long does it take to settle?
 Each personal injury case is unique, and the length of time it takes to resolve a case varies.
 Like you, we prefer cases to resolve as quickly as possible.
-However, a competent attorney will never resolve a case before the full nature of the client’s injuries are known.
+However, a competent attorney will never settle a case before the full nature of the client’s injuries are known.
 This means that the client must have completed their medical treatment.

 After completing your medical treatment, your lawyer will move forward with your case:

 Step 1: Your attorney will request your medical records from all providers.
 Receiving the records may take anywhere from 3 to 6 months from the date of the request, depending on the responsiveness of your medical providers.

 Step 2: After receiving all of your medical records, your lawyer will create something called a demand package, which is a letter summarizing your case, your injuries, and amount of damages being requested.
 To ensure that the demand package is thorough and accurate, this process will take approximately 30 days.

 Step 3: The demand package is sent with your medical records to the insurance company.
 Unfortunately, the law does not require the insurance company to respond within a certain period of time, but it usually submits an offer within 3 to 6 months, depending on the adjuster’s caseload and the complexity of the medical records.

 Step 4: After receiving the insurance company’s response, your lawyer can advise you whether the case can be resolved.

 If the insurance company’s offer is acceptable to you and your lawyer, the case can usually be settled quickly.
 The insurance company often releases a check within a few weeks of the settlement agreement, and your lawyer disperses the funds to you and all parties owed; or